- The menopause is a natural part of the ageing process.

 Menopause in people living with HIV

-Some studies suggest that women living with HIV may experience the menopause a little earlier and may experience more severe symptoms than other women.
-HIV or the immune system’s response to it may have an impact on the ovaries and the production of hormones that affect the experience of menopause.
+It’s not clear why this is the case.
+People living with HIV may be more likely to have some of the risk factors for menopausal symptoms, such as a being overweight or smoking.
+HIV or the immune system’s response to it may also have an impact on the ovaries and the production of hormones that affect the experience of menopause.
 However, research on this is limited and these conclusions are not definitive.

-Treatments to lessen the symptoms during the menopausal transition are the same for women with HIV as for other women.
-HIV treatment works well in women going through the menopause.
+Treatments to lessen the symptoms during the menopausal transition are the same regardless of whether you have HIV or not.
+HIV treatment works well in people going through the menopause.

 The first sign of the menopause is usually a change in the normal pattern of your periods.
 There may be longer gaps between periods, and they may be unusually light or heavy.
 Eventually, you'll stop having periods altogether.

-Knowing what else to expect during the menopause can help you deal with symptoms which you experience.
-Sometimes women are unsure whether a problem is linked to their HIV treatment, HIV itself or the menopause.
+Knowing what else to expect during the menopause can help you deal with the symptoms you experience.
+It can help you tell whether a problem might be linked to your HIV treatment, HIV itself or the menopause.

 It’s common to have some of these symptoms for a few years before your periods stop (the perimenopause).
-They may continue for around four years after your last period, although some women have them for longer.
+They may continue for up to four years after your last period, although some people have them for longer.
 During this time, symptoms can come and go.

-The duration and severity of these symptoms vary from woman to woman.
-If you find symptoms bothering or that they have an impact on your daily life, it’s worth telling your doctor.
+The duration and severity of these symptoms vary from person to person.
+If you find that symptoms are bothering you or they have an impact on your daily life, speak to your doctor about treatments.
 The main aim of treatments for the menopause is to lessen these symptoms.

 - Hot flushes – short, sudden feelings of heat, usually in the face, neck and chest, which can make you sweaty.